rtmigo/prefnotifiers_flutter/README.md

 final param = PrefItem<int>(SharedPrefsStorage(), "TheParameter");
 ```

-We can use `param` as the only representation of stored `"TheParameter"` in the whole program.
+We can use `param` as the only representation of `"TheParameter"` in the whole program.
 We use
 `param.value` to get and set the value, to build widgets and so on.